A Logic for Monitoring Dynamic Networks of Spatially-distributed Cyber-Physical Systems: Introduction

-In this paper, we present the Spatio-Temporal Reach and Escape Logic (STREL), a spatio-temporal specification language originally introduced in~\cite{Bartocci17memocode} and recently supported by the \textsc{MoonLight}~\cite{BartocciBLNS20} tool.
-STREL enables the specification of spatio-temporal requirements and their monitoring over the execution of mobile and spatially distributed components.
-In this framework, space is represented as a weighted graph, describing the topological configurations in which the single components (nodes of the graph) are arranged.
-Both nodes and edges have attributes modelling physical and logical quantities that can change in time.
-STREL extends Signal Temporal Logic~\cite{Maler2004} with two spatial operators \emph{reach} and \emph{escape} from which is possible to derive other spatial modalities such as \emph{everywhere}, \emph{somewhere} and \emph{surround}.
-These operators enable a monitoring procedure where the satisfaction of the property at each location depends only on the satisfaction of its neighbours.
-Furthermore, we show how STREL can be interpreted according different semantics (Boolean, real-valued) semantics based on constraint semirings, an algebraic structure suitable for constraint satisfaction and optimisation.
+STREL considers the space, where the single components are spatially arranged, as a weighted graph representing the dynamical topological configuration.
+Both nodes and edges include attributes modeling the physical and logical quantities that can evolve in time.
+STREL combines the Signal Temporal Logic~\cite{Maler2004} with two spatial operators \emph{reach} and \emph{escape}.
+Other spatial operators such as \emph{everywhere}, \emph{somewhere} and \emph{surround} can be derived from them.
+The use of \emph{reach} and \emph{escape} opens the possibility to monitor the STREL property locally at each node by observing the value of satisfaction of its neighbors.
+The verdict of a STREL monitor can be evaluated using different semantics (Boolean, real-valued) based on the constraint semirings algebraic structures.

-The use of STREL is by no means restricted to CPS as application domain, but it is capable of capturing many interesting notions in other spatio-temporal systems, including biological systems (e.g. Turing patterns~\cite{BartocciBMNS15, bartocci2014,NenziBCLM18}), epidemic spreading scenarios (in real space or on networks)~\cite{network_epidemic2015}, or ecological systems.
-In these cases, monitoring algorithms typically act as key subroutines in statistical model checking ~\cite{BartocciBMNS15}.
+The use of STREL is by no means restricted to CPS as an application domain, but it is capable of capturing many interesting notions in other spatio-temporal systems, including biological systems (e.g. Turing patterns~\cite{BartocciBMNS15,Bartocci2016TNCS,NenziBCLM18}), epidemic spreading scenarios (in real space or on networks)~\cite{network_epidemic2015}, or ecological systems.
+In these cases, monitoring algorithms typically act as key subroutines in statistical model checking~\cite{BartocciBMNS15}.

 This paper extends our preliminary work~\cite{Bartocci17memocode} as follows: \begin{itemize} \item we guide the reader through the all paper using a running example to facilitate the comprehension of our framework in each step; \item we simplify the definition of dynamical spatial model and of the spatio-temporal semantics; \item we extend spatial STREL operators to support interval constraints on distances; \item we propose new monitoring algorithms, more efficient and able to work with interval constraints.
 We also provide correctness proofs and discuss in detail its algorithmic complexity; \item we consider a second case study where we monitor spatio-temporal requirements in STREL on a simulated epidemic spreading model for COVID19; \end{itemize}